strvcom/ds-academy/development/README.md

 Follow the guidelines described [here](../README.md#suggesting-enhancements).

+### Project structure

+TODO

 ### Creating Handbook

-This is a quick guide describing the process of turning this repository into a handbook hosted on GitHub Pages.
+This is a quick guide describing the process of creating the handbook.
+Only the most essential steps are included, mainly the process of turning this repository into a handbook hosted on GitHub Pages.
+Check out the [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) documentation to get started.

-> ✏️ Run all commands presented in this guide with the environment.
+> ✏️ Run all commands presented in this guide with the development environment.

+#### Adding new content

+TODO

+#### Adding References

+TODO

 #### Build handbook’s HTML